Meghan Markle And Prince Harry Will Have Difficult Relationship, Says Handwriting Expert

 Harry’s handwriting, says Weaver, is pretty basic and to-the-point, betraying straightforward personality.

 “Harry’s writing is simplified and has no lead-in strokes.
 He is direct and straightforward.
-He has a matter of fact attitude, and believes in a simple straightforward approach.”
+He has a matter-of-fact attitude, and believes in a simple straightforward approach.”

 Meghan’s handwriting, on the other hand, is filled with beautiful flourishes and curved strokes, revealing the personality of a woman who is protective of herself but yet eager to please.